Khris Davis' 2-run homer leads Athletics to sweep of Yankees

+A week ago, the first-place New York Yankees came to the West Coast on a roll.
+They were scoring more than enough runs to support their starters and winning by comfortable margins.

+They are headed home to the Bronx in a June skid, emotionally and physically spent from the California heat, long games and losing so many close ones.

-Khris Davis hit a go-ahead two-run homer in the third that held up to back rookie Jharel Cotton's first victory since May 4, and the Oakland Athletics completed a four-game sweep of the slumping New York Yankees with a 4-3 win Sunday.
+Khris Davis hit a go-ahead two-run homer in the third that held up to back rookie Jharel Cotton's first victory since May 4, and the Oakland Athletics completed a four-game sweep of the slumping Yankees with a 4-3 win Sunday.

+"Not very fun," Yankees manager Joe Girardi said.
+"They're not going to be perfect all the time.
+For the rest of the year these guys are going to be somewhat tired, that's just the bottom line."

 Davis hit his team-best 18th homer in the third after Chad Pinder tied the game on a two-run double that inning.
 Davis' leadoff double in the sixth was wasted.

-New York welcomed back flame-throwing closer Aroldis Chapman but still lost its sixth straight game following a six-game winning streak, finishing a disappointing 1-6 road trip with a weekend dud against the American League's worst team.
+New York welcomed back flame-throwing closer Aroldis Chapman but still lost its season-high sixth straight game following a six-game winning streak, finishing a disappointing 1-6 road trip with a weekend dud against the American League's worst team.

+"As long as the feel of the team is still positive and energetic, guys aren't putting their head down and we're still having fun and enjoying each other, I think everything will be fine," Matt Holliday said.
+"These things happen during a season.
+You're going to go through stretches like this.
+You find out what you're made of."

 Cotton (4-7) struck out six over 6 1/3 innings for his second-longest start of the season after going seven innings April 10 at Kansas City.
 The rookie right-hander, who had been 0-4 over a five-start winless stretch since beating the Twins, gave up six hits and three runs with a walk.